How Gremlin's Finance Team Finally Trusts Their Own Revenue Numbers with Zenskar

 All of the migration was completed in about 6 weeks, and Gremlin went live one day before their previous platform access expired.

-The Results:
+The Results

-100% Accurate ARR Reporting Maddie Can Trust
+An ARR Reporting the Team Can Trust

-The ARR waterfall is generated directly from Zenskar and is accurate because late renewals are now handled through the pause-contract workflow rather than counted as churn events.
+Late renewals are now handled through the pause-contract workflow rather than being counted as churn events, and the numbers match reality without manual intervention afterward.

 Month-end Close Runs on System-generated Journals